null

 Of course there are other brands you could find on the market and try that will satisfy your sweet tooth but there’s nothing like homemade!
 You can search the internet and so many recipes involve using one of the two tablets discussed.
 How about a recipe from scratch?
 I have one for you that is delicious and involves Santa Barbara Chocolate Couverture.These discs, pictured to the right, are organic sweet chips crafted specifically for hot chocolate drinks and specialty baking.
 They have a mild cacao flavor with red fruit and vanilla notes making it ideal for a Mexican hot chocolate recipe.
 This chocolate contains a little sugar, unsweetened chocolate, and vanilla, so it’s not necessary to add much more than milk!
 Without further ado here’s a recipe I adapted for my family that we all scoffed up!

-Mama’s Mexican Hot Chocolate:
+Mama’s Mexican Hot Chocolate Recipes:

 • 2 cups of milk (I used whole milk, but use your milk of choice)